-Market Call termination on individual public telephone networks provided at a fixed location in Germany (Market 3) Description The BEREC Opinion was approved on 1 August 2013.
+Market Call termination on individual public telephone networks provided at a fixed location in Germany (Market 3) Description Phase II was opened under Article 7a of the Framework Directive on 20 June 2013.
+The BEREC Opinion was approved on 1 August 2013.
 BEREC considered that the Commission's serious doubts were justified in that BNetzA's proposed FTRs set using a national benchmark to the rates of DT are not based on a pure LRIC costing methodology and no valid justification has been provided for this deviation.
 Outcome A tripartite conference call took place on 4 September.
 The Commission issued its Recommendation on 21 October (published on 24 October), asking BNetzA to amend or withdraw the draft measure.
 BNetzA chose not to follow the Recommendation and notified a Reasoned Justification on 22 November.
 Document BoR (13) 94 - BEREC Opinion on Phase II investigation pursuant to Article 7a of Directive 2002/21/EC as amended by Directive 2009/140/EC: Case DE/2013/1460 - Call termination on individual public telephone networks provided at a fixed location (Market 3) in Germany, adopted on 1 August 2013.